lucaswoj/babel/README.markdown

 ### Babel.script(file, callback)

+Load and convert a script into a JavaScript function.

-A script is a file containing some form of code which can be run multiple times with different values.
-The script has the ability to accept values and a context.
+A script is a file containing code.
+This code is compiled into a JavaScript function which can be run multiple times with different values and contexts.

+`file` is an absolute path to the script and `callback` is a function which will be invoked as `callback(err, script)`.

+The `script` function returned to `callback` can be used to run the script with a `values` object and a `context` object by calling `script.call(context, values)`.

 #### Example